Information-Theoretic Measures in AI: A Practical Decision Framework: Conclusion

 \section{Conclusion}

-We have presented a practical decision framework covering seven IT measures across two families.
-Family A measures (Entropy, KL/CE, MI, TE) have mature estimators and strong empirical support; their primary failure modes are estimator mismatch, high-dimensional variance, and over-claiming causality.
-Family B measures (Phi, EI, Autonomy) characterize agent complexity with smaller evidence bases and stringent computational requirements; conservative claims framed as properties of the TPM rather than properties of consciousness or free will are essential.
-The Predictive Information bridge (Section~\ref{sec:pred-info}) provides a principled path from temporal MI to agent-level complexity analysis.
+We have presented a practical decision framework covering four foundational IT measures: Entropy, KL divergence/cross-entropy, Mutual Information, and Transfer Entropy.
+Each has mature estimators and strong empirical support; their primary failure modes are estimator mismatch, high-dimensional variance, conflation of training surrogates with measurement estimators, and over-claiming causality from observational statistics.
+The critical distinction between measurement estimators (e.g., KSG) and training surrogates (MINE, InfoNCE) is a recurring theme: it must be stated explicitly in any paper reporting IT quantities.

 The measure-selection flowchart (Figure~\ref{fig:flowchart}) and master decision table (Table~\ref{tab:master-decision}) are the primary artifacts of this framework: complementary cite-able references for selecting, estimating, and reporting IT measures.
-We recommend that practitioners cross-reference the table against the appropriate measure section for a full account of failure modes and guardrails before reporting results.
-Measures not covered here (Renyi/Tsallis entropy, directed information, partial information decomposition) may be addressed in a companion or extended framework as their estimation and application consensus matures.
+Practitioners should cross-reference the table against the appropriate measure section for a full account of failure modes and guardrails before reporting results.
+Measures not covered here include Kolmogorov complexity and Minimum Description Length (different inferential paradigm), directed information, partial information decomposition, and system-level integration measures (Phi, EI, Autonomy); each is excluded for reasons of estimation maturity or interpretive consensus, as discussed in Section~\ref{sec:intro}.

+The reproducible case study (Section~\ref{sec:case-study}) turns one of these guardrails from an assertion into a checked claim: on a real multi-agent reinforcement learning system, applying the recommended surrogate-testing procedure to a data-generating process with no true directed influence correctly kept the false-positive rate near the nominal level, whereas skipping the non-stationarity precondition inflated it to 100\%.
+This is the kind of failure the flowchart and table exist to prevent, and the case study shows it is not merely hypothetical.